 The Gerontology Interdisciplinary Program offers multiple options for students from any academic major to engage in the study of aging within the University of Utah College of Nursing.
 The program offers an online certificate option to both undergraduate and graduate students.
-The Master of Science in Gerontology degree is available online.
+The Master of Science in Gerontology degree is also available online.
 Additionally, individual online courses are available that can be applied toward the undergraduate minor.
-Our Gerontology online courses are open to all university students, not solely those pursuing a nursing degree.
+Our Gerontology online courses are open to all university students, not just those pursuing a nursing degree.

 The program’s online learning format makes these program options ideal for working professionals, those living at a distance, or others who need the flexibility that online certification and degree programs offer.